Spirited Away: Western consumerism

 Similar to the Japanese concept of On, the film can be partly understood as an exploration of the effect of greediness and Western consumerism on traditional Japanese culture.
 For instance, Yubaba is stylistically unique within the bathhouse, wearing a Western dress and living among European décor and furnishings, in contrast with the minimalist Japanese style of her employees' quarters, representing the Western capitalist influence over Japan in its Meiji period and beyond.
 Along with its function within the ostensible coming of age theme, Yubaba's act of taking Chihiro's name and replacing it with Sen (an alternate reading of chi, the first character in Chihiro's name, lit. 'one thousand') can be thought of as symbolic of capitalism's single-minded concern with value.

 The film's setting encapsulates Miyazaki's commentary on modern Japanese values and the erosion of cultural heritage.
 The bathhouse, situated within an abandoned theme park, symbolizes Japan's distorted cultural identity.
 This once-traditional locale is marred by neon signs and Westernization, exemplifying cultural degradation.
 Early scenes highlight economic concerns and consumerism.
 The film's visuals underscore the commercialization of Japanese culture.
 The failed theme park serves as a metaphor for the unsuccessful fusion of ideologies.
 The Meiji design of the park is the setting for Chihiro's parents' metamorphosis – the family arrives in an imported Audi car and the father wears a European-styled polo shirt, reassuring Chihiro that he has "credit cards and cash", before morphing into literal consumerist pigs because of their bad habits.
 Miyazaki has stated:

-Chihiro's parents turning into pigs symbolizes how some humans become greedy.
-At the very moment Chihiro says there is something odd about this town, her parents turn into pigs.
+Chihiro's parents turning into pigs symbolizes how some humans become greedy ...
 There were people that "turned into pigs" during Japan's bubble economy (consumer society) of the 1980s, and these people still haven't realized they've become pigs.
 Once someone becomes a pig, they don't return to being human but instead gradually start to have the "body and soul of a pig".
-These people are the ones saying, "We are in a recession and don't have enough to eat."
-This doesn't just apply to the fantasy world.
+These people are the ones saying, "We are in a recession and don't have enough to eat." ...
 Perhaps this isn't a coincidence and the food is actually (an analogy for) "a trap to catch lost humans".

 The bathhouse of the spirits cannot be seen as a place free of ambiguity and darkness.
 Many of the employees are rude to Chihiro because she is human, and corruption is ever-present; it is a place of excess and greed, as depicted in the initial appearance of No-Face.
 In stark contrast to the simplicity of Chihiro's journey and transformation is the constantly chaotic carnival in the background.